kg583/TINT/README.txt

--Removed all remainder( commands to allow support for older OS's -Added primality/probable prime tests (see documentation for θNTPT) -Added Lucas sequence generation (see documentation for θNTLS) -Added Bernoulli sequence generation (see documentation for θNTBS and θNTBN) -Added more numerical properties to θNTIS
+-Removed all remainder( commands to allow support for older OS's -Added primality/probable prime tests (see documentation for θNTPT) -Added Lucas sequence generation (see documentation for θNTLS) -Added more numerical properties to θNTIS
 -Adjusted variable allocation for less shuffling (most inputs that are "bases" are now θ instead of Q) -Better edge case support